-G ENGINE SWAPS
+ENGINE SWAPS G

-- .1 Substitution of a complete unmodified engine and engine management components with the following restrictions: - If, as part of the drivetrain swap, the transmission/transaxle includes a limited slip differential when the OE transmission/transaxles did not, 1.5 PIPs shall be declared under Section 5.1 A.2. - ii.
-If, as part of the drivetrain swap, the transmission/transaxle used has gearing and/or a final drive different from that originally equipped (OE) with the engine being installed, PIPs shall be declared under Section 5.1A.1. - .1.2 Swapped engines may be modified and assessed PIPs under Sections 5.0A through F. - 1.3 Swapped engines will result in the vehicle being assigned a new Starting PI based on the horsepower rating of the installed engine. - .1.4 Any vehicle with an engine swap may be required, at the discretion of the Classification Committee or OTA Director, to provide a dyno plot (see Section H for requirements) for the purposes of classification.
-Changes to the transmission, final drive etc. to be assessed PIPs under section 5.1.A.1.
+- Substitution of a complete unmodified engine and engine management .1 components, which may or may not also include a transmission/transaxle/differential, with the following restrictions: - If, as part of the drivetrain swap, the transmission/transaxle/differential includes a limited slip differential when the OE transmission/transaxle/differential did not, 1.5 PIPs shall be declared under Section 5.1.A1.2 - ii.
+The transaxle/transmission/differential gears shall be OE from the swapped engine or OE to the chassis before the swap, otherwise 5.1.A1.1 for gear change will apply. - .2 Swapped engines may be modified and assessed PIPs under Sections 5.0A through F. - Swapped engines will result in the vehicle being assigned a new Starting PI .
+3 based on the horsepower rating of the installed engine. - .
+4 Any vehicle with an engine swap may be required, at the discretion of the Classification Committee or OTA Director, to provide a dyno plot (see Section H for requirements) for the purposes of classification.
+Changes to the transmission, final drive etc. to be assessed PIPs under section 5.1.A1.1.

-H DYNO PLOT REQUIREMENT
+DYNO PLOT REQUIREMENT Н

-.1 Any competitor with a turbocharged or supercharged vehicle that has accumulated 12 PIPs or more, as assessed in Section 5.0.A thru G, Engine, is required to provide the Car Classification Committee (CCC) with a dyno plot (at the competitor's expense) from a reputable dynamometer facility documenting the SAE corrected horsepower level for the engine.
+.1 Any competitor with a turbocharged or supercharged vehicle that has accumulated 12 PIPs or more, as assessed in Section 5.0.A thru G. Engine, is required to provide the Car Classification Committee (CCC) with a dyno plot (at the competitor's expense) from a reputable dynamometer facility documenting the SAE corrected horsepower level for the engine.